davidmuzi/now-playing-display/readme.md

 ## Running it

 You can run this app on the device you want to display the now playing content using `http://your-domain/login.html`.
-Click the Login button to authenticate to Apple Music, or scan the QR code on another device.
+Click the Login button to authenticate to Apple Music, or scan the QR code on another device with keyboard entry.
 Once authenticated, the user token will be persisted on the host device and used to query Apple Music's API for last played metadata.

+If you need to logout, load `http://your-domain/logout` in your browser.

 ## Acknowledgements
 - [raspberry-pi-now-playing](https://github.com/jasontate/raspberry-pi-now-playing)